 As early as my elementary years, I knew that Mame wasn’t good at managing money.
 I never saw her setting up a budget.
 She was street smart, though.
 She had many friends from whom she borrowed money easily.
 She was also hardworking and had a great sense of humor and a gift of gab which made her a good reseller.
 You know those peddlers na “laway lang ang puhunan?”
 Mame was one of them.
 Her side job of selling small goods allowed us to enjoy little luxuries in life every now and then.
 You see, Daddy was working in a cement plant in Tanay, Rizal and only went home twice a month to remit his salary to Mame and be with us for a night (or two sometimes).

 Mame’s wallet would be full of PHP1,000, PHP500, and PHP100 bills whenever Daddy came home.
 After paying her creditors, however, only a few of these bills would be left in it.
-And the cycle repeated itself for many years until Daddy lost his job in 1999.
+And the cycle repeated itself for many years until Daddy lost his job in 1999 (and I adapted to the situation by introducing myself to the concept of frugality).
 Mame has taught me a lot about money without her knowing it.
 Her money knowledge (or the lack of it) has somehow alerted me to act differently if I wanted to secure a bright future for our family.
 But I digress.

 I embraced the same practice with my own wallets, but not so much with my clothes.
 When I started earning a living, I got myself just one big wallet that housed my bills, coins, and some IDs/cards.
 If you’re familiar with the brand Marithe + Francois Girbaud, that was where I purchased my first decent wallet.
 It was on sale at under PHP1,000.
 I only discarded it when it was worn-out already.
 You know, when the synthetic leather started to peel off on the edges.